Every Story Counts

 Crafting, crafting books, and DIY

-by Lauren G, about 1 month ago
+by Lauren G, 3 months ago

 I love learning new crafts and skills, and there is no better place to do this than the library.
 I have attended several of the adult craft sessions, which I thoroughly enjoy.
 I've come home from these with new ideas and creative concepts.
 Checking out books on crochet, sewing, cooking, and gardening is my favorite way to explore and look for my next DIY project.
 I appreciate the accessibility and selection of my local library.